Chair, Department of Bioethics

 Parran TV, Pisman AR, Youngner SJ, Levine SB, Remedial CME In Professionalism: Trying to Make it Right When Doctors Go Wrong.
 Journal of Continuing Education in the Health Professions 2013; 23(3):174-179.

 Chen Y-Y, Gordon N, Connors Jr. AF, Garland A, Lai HS, Youngner SJ.
 Factors associated with two different protocols of do-not-resuscitate orders in a medical intensive care unit.
-(Accepted for Publication 2014) The Journal of Critical Care Medicine.
+Crit Care Med.
+2014; 42(10):2188-96.

 Stuart J. Youngner, M.D.